Showing posts with label train depot. Show all posts

 Steam engine

-Desota Falls, where we walked down the steps that lead to the large boulder near the falls but were very disappointed because the fall was almost dried up.
-Water was falling but not much.
+Desota Falls, where we walked down the steps that led to the large boulder near the falls, but we were very disappointed because the falls were almost dried up.
+Water was falling, but not in significant quantities.
 The damned area was full of people swimming and two men trying to push a log over the dam.

 Desota Falls